linkdevelopment/FilePicker_Android/README.md

 A method fired to be informed that an error occurred.

 **Params**:
-* `errorModel` {data class}: Data class hold ErrorStatus the describing the type of error occurred, and friendly message that
+* `errorModel` {data class}: Data class hold ErrorStatus that describing the type of error occurred, and friendly message that

 **Example**:
 ```kotlin